JeremieLitzler/journal/docs/posts/2022-10-02-the-simple-way-to-food-self-sufficiency-huw-richards/README.md

 ![A vegetable garden](./2022-10-02-the-simple-way-to-becoming-self-sufficient-in-food-huw-richards-hero.jpg 'Credits: Hero picture by [Jonathan Hanna](https://unsplash.com/ja/@funnelhead?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/vegetable-garden?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)')

 Growing your own food is a great skill to learn.
-It is possible to start with a small area to get familiar with the basics.
-Today, let's look the first steps to get started so you can become more self-sufficient.
+You can start on a small area to become familiar with the basics.
+Let's look at the first steps to become more self-sufficient.

 Thanks to Huw Richards for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on Huw Richards's channel.